kbowden1800/bouncing-box/README.md

 Since `speed` is positive, `position` keeps getting bigger and moves further from the left.
 To make the box move the other way we need to make speed **negative**.

-Add a variable `direction` that will tell us whether to add or subract the speed. **Do this just below the other variable declarations**
+At the top of your program where the other variables are declared, declare a variable `direction` that will tell us whether to add or subract the speed. **Do this just below the other variable declarations**

     var direction;
     direction = 1;